How Long Does Alcohol Stay in Your System? What You Need to Know

 • Physical issues include heart defects, renal difficulties, hearing or vision impairments, and other organ abnormalities.

-What is Blood Alcohol Level?
+What Is Blood Alcohol Level?

 The quantity of alcohol in a person's system is measured by blood alcohol level (BAL).
 This is sometimes known as blood alcohol concentration (BAC).
 It is represented as a percentage, which shows the alcohol-to-blood volume ratio.